soulwing/fluent-jdbc/README.md

 */
 ```

+When executing a script, Fluent JDBC uses a single connection to execute
+every statement in the file.
+Moreover, it configures the connection to
+utilize auto-commit mode, so that each statement in the script is committed
+on successful execution.
+This enables Fluent JDBC to support an execution
+mode in which all errors encountered while executing the script are ignored,
+which is useful in schema drop-create scenarios.

 > **NOTE**:
 > At this time, the script parser used by `executeScript` does not support
 > statements with block constructs containing multiple valid SQL statements,